JaceCear/ReOpenPoke/README.md

 Thank You!
 ------------------------------------------------------------------------
-To Kawa for letting me put the code onto GitHub onto my account:
+To Kawa for letting me put the code onto my GitHub account:

 [Kawa's website][2]